-All Trust Schools in North Tyneside have a defined geographic area called a catchment area.
-You can find out which particular school's catchment area you live in by logging onto www.northtyneside.gov.uk alternatively you can call the Access Team on telephone number 0191 643 8724.
+All Learning Trust Schools have a defined geographic area called a catchment area.
+To find out which catchment area you live in log onto www.northtyneside.gov.uk or contact the Access Team on telephone number 0191 643 8724.

-If your child has a brother or sister residing at the same address (including adoptive siblings, half siblings, step siblings, and long term fostered children) attending your preferred school in September 2015, we will consider this as a sibling link.
+If your child has a brother or sister residing at the same address (including adoptive siblings, half siblings, step siblings, long term fostered children) attending your preferred school in September 2016, the Governing Body will consider this as a sibling link.
 However, no guarantee is given that siblings can transfer to the same school where the school is oversubscribed.
+The sibling link does not apply to pupils proposing to return to years 12 and 13 of a school (sixth form).